Jessiebrig/AlphaNumeric_Generator/README.md

 Project date: 2020

-It generate thousand of alphanumeric values and then execute multi-thread function to check for duplicates before appending to the current collection
+It generates thousand of alphanumeric values and then execute multi-thread function to check for duplicates before appending to the current collection

 This is the 1st time I use multi-threading function.